AliShojaei80/AliShojaei80/README.md

 # 💫 About Me:
-I'm intersted in to learn and make money😁😁.
+I'm intersted in to learn and make my own game😁😁.

-android developing so cool.
+game univers so cool.

-i need learn more to make good life😉😉.
+i need learn more to make my dreams😉😉.

 sooooooo i must lean moreeeeeeee.